zackstout/beatles-songwriting/README.md

 #### (a) The leading note effect

-- In My Life (the melodic riff lingering on the leading tone)
+- ✅ In My Life (the melodic riff lingering on the leading tone)
+- The major third of the V is what leads us back to I (most strongly).

 #### (b) The tritone and tension